AhmedAhres/whats-on-my-plate/README.md

 # Research questions
 We will guide our work with the following questions:

-- What is the proportion of imported/exported products per country?
+- What is the proportion of imported products per country?
 - Which countries contribute most to the environment through eco-friendly packages?
 - Which countries have the largest variety of organic-labeled products?
 - How healthy do we eat in the different countries?